SDS-EPFL/NetworkHistogram.jl/README.md

 [![DOI](https://zenodo.org/badge/572018079.svg)](https://zenodo.org/doi/10.5281/zenodo.10212851)

-Implementation of the network histogram for graphon estimation from the paper [Network histograms and universality of blockmodel approximation](https://doi.org/10.1073/pnas.1400374111) by Sofia C. Olhede and Patrick J. Wolfe.
+Implementation of the network histogram for graphon estimation from the paper [Network histograms and universality of blockmodel approximation](https://doi.org/10.1073/pnas.1400374111) by Sofia C. Olhede and Patrick J. Wolfe [[1]](#1).
+This approximate the graphon of an exchangeable graph by a piecewise constant function (i.e. a block model).

 ## Installation